 Based upon the confirmation of a strong structural architecture is juxtaposition with favourable host rocks and geochemical evidence that the Carlin-type system exposed one mile east of the horst block extends under pediment to the west, management believes further drilling is warranted.
 The Company completed a 3-D inversion of the gravity data plus an additional 3 lines of CSAMT.
 This work further refines the structural interpretation of the property.
 The Company has engaged Enviroscientists, Inc. of Reno, Nevada to permit six new drill sites on the Golden Brew property.
 Three of these locations are on BLM lands and three are on Forest Service managed lands.
 In 2013, the Company filed a NI 43-101 report recommending a further 5 drill holes (10,000 ft) at Golden Brew.
 All of the requisite reports, including biological and cultural studies, have been filed with the U.S. Forest Services and the Company is awaiting approval.
+Recent correspondence from the U.S. Forest Service has provided guidance that the review of the Biological Evaluation reports are completed and bonding will be requested imminently.

 The Company is party to a mining lease with Genesis Gold Corporation with an option to acquire a 100% interest in Golden Brew.
 The mining lease is for a term of fifteen years, and for so long thereafter as the Company is engaged in mineral development, mining or reclamation and closure activities on the property, subject to earlier termination by the parties in accordance with the mining lease agreement.
 The terms of the mining lease agreement include an initial payment to the optionor of US\$10,000 (paid) on execution of the mining lease agreement.
 The Company has also agreed to pay to the optionor escalating annual lease payments (the "Lease Payments") until production is achieved or the mining lease agreement has terminated.
-The Company has an option which may be exercised at any time during the mining lease agreement to acquire a 100% interest in the property for the purchase price of US\$2,000,000 (the

-"Purchase Price"), subject to a 2% net smelter returns royalty (the "Royalty").
+The Company has an option which may be exercised at any time during the mining lease agreement to acquire a 100% interest in the property for the purchase price of US\$2,000,000 (the "Purchase Price"), subject to a 2% net smelter returns royalty (the "Royalty").
 The Company may not place the property into production without paying the optionor the Purchase Price in full.
 All Lease Payments made by the Company will be applied to the Purchase Price.
 The Royalty will be reduced to one percent of net smelter returns at such time as the Company has paid US\$4,000,000 to the optionor in royalty payments.
 During 2014, the Company negotiated an amendment to the Genesis Agreement whereby the Lease payments due January 5, 2014 and 2015 were reduced from US\$50,000 to US\$20,000.
-During 2015, the Company negotiated an amendment to the Genesis Agreement whereby the lease payments due January 5, 2016 and 2017 were reduced from US\$20,000 to US\$10,000.
+During 2015, the Company negotiated an amendment to the Genesis Agreement whereby the lease payment of US\$10,000 due January 5, 2017 was reduced to US\$5,000 plus another US\$5,000 upon mobilization of a drilling rig to the property..